Chapter 6 Conveyance & Transportation Issues

 - The breed, sex, age, color, markings, and other identifying information for the dog

 - Signature of a licensed veterinarian

-Dogs must be at least 3 months old before getting a rabies vaccine for the first time.
+Dogs must be ≥3 months old before getting a rabies vaccine for the first time.
 Since it takes 30 days for the vaccine to take effect, dogs must have had their first rabies vaccination ≥30 days prior to arrival.

-- If dogs arrive in the United States unvaccinated, CDC requires that they receive a rabies vaccine within 4–10 days of arrival and that they be confined for the 30-day period until the vaccination takes effect.
+- If dogs arrive in the United States unvaccinated, CDC requires that they receive a rabies vaccine within 4 days of arrival at their final US destination and within 10 days of entry into the United States.
+They must be confined for the 30-day period until the vaccination takes effect.

-- If dogs arrive that have received their first rabies vaccine <30 days prior to arrival, CDC requires that the dogs be confined for the remainder of the 30-day period.
+- If dogs arrive that have received their first rabies vaccine <30 days before arrival, CDC requires that the dogs be confined for the remainder of the 30-day period.